Southeastern Oklahoma State University: History

 In 1971, the Oklahoma State Regents for Higher Education requested that the state supported institutions of higher education review and evaluate their functions as members of the State System of Higher Education.
 Upon completion of the review, a comprehensive “Plan for the Seventies” was prepared by each institution and submitted to the Regents.
 On June 1, 1972, Southeastern submitted its plan to the Regents which was, subsequently, approved on March 29, 1973.
 The Master of Education degree was changed to the Master of Behavioral Studies and, subsequently, the university was approved to offer a graduate program in business which culminated in the degree of Master of Administrative Studies.
 Four options of the Master of Behavioral Studies degree were renamed Master of Education in August, 1979.
 The Master of Administrative Studies degree was revised and renamed Master of Business Administration in August, 1996.

-On August 15, 1974, the name of Southeastern State College was changed to Southeastern Oklahoma State University by an act of the Oklahoma State Legislature.
+On August 15, 1974, the name of Southeastern State College was changed to "Southeastern Oklahoma State University" by an act of the Oklahoma State Legislature.
 Since 1974, Southeastern, through institutional reorganizations, has continued to diversify, so that, presently, there are three academic schools: Arts and Sciences, Business, and Education and Behavioral Science.

 Southeastern has a zero tolerance policy regarding student conduct.
 Punishments occur for violations of campus regulations including punishments of alleged violations which cannot be appealed, as per the guidelines set by the Regional University System of Oklahoma.
 Controversy occurred after football player Justin Pitrucha was suspended following felony charges of possession of marijuana with intent to distribute within 2,000 feet of a school.
 However, instead of upholding the policy, Pitrucha was fully reinstated after the charge was later reduced to a misdemeanor.

 After the 20-year tenure of President Leon Hibbs, Dr. Larry Williams served ten years as Southeastern's president.
 Dr. Glen D. Johnson served Southeastern for 9 years then in 2007 assumed the duties of Chancellor of the Oklahoma State System for Higher Education.
 Dr. Jesse Snowden succeeded Johnson as interim president.
 Dr. Michael Turner was selected as SE president in 2008 and inaugurated in January 2009.
 He announced his resignation June 2009, and Regents named Dr. Larry Minks as interim then permanent president.
 Minks served as president through June 30, 2014, and Sean Burrage began duties as the 20th president on July 1, 2014.
+Burrage announced his resignation to take a vice president position at the University of Oklahoma in 2019 and in April 2020, Dr. Thomas Newsom began his duties as the 21st president.